Bon Cop, Bad Cop: Home media

 The film was released on DVD in Canada on December 19, 2006.

 Sequel and adaptation

 A sequel film, Bon Cop, Bad Cop 2, was filmed in 2016 and released in May 2017.

 In 2023, Bell Media announced that an eight-episode television series was in development, featuring David Bouchard and Martin Ward in a new crime investigation.
-The series entered production in 2025 for a planned debut in 2026, with Huard reprising the role of David Bouchard but Henry Czerny taking over the role of Martin Ward.
-Other cast members in the series include Sarah-Jeanne Labrosse, Nathaniel Arcand, Joshua Odjick, Christine Beaulieu, Antoine Vézina, Irdens Exantus, Robin-Joël Cool, Q052, Rita Baga, Mona de Grenoble and Barbada de Barbades.
-The plot will hinge on Bouchard and Ward having to cooperate with an Indigenous police officer (Odjick) to investigate the mysterious disappearance of a native band chief (Arcand).
+Bon Cop, Bad Cop entered production in 2025, with Huard reprising the role of David Bouchard but Henry Czerny taking over the role of Martin Ward as Feore could not return due to other acting commitments.
+The series premiered on Crave in May 2026.